tonethar/IGME-430-Spring-2021/hw-notes/HW-random-jokes-plus-an-ajax-client.md

 ![screenshot](_images/hw-11.png)

-- test this by clicking the **Show me a Joke!** button - you should see all the log to the consoles, and indications that the random joke has loaded
+- Test this by clicking the **Show me a Joke!** button - you should see all the log to the consoles, and indications that the random joke has loaded
+- PS - the `obj` object contains your joke data

 <hr>